Would you like to clone yourself?

 Although it's illegal to clone humans in the United States, it is possible to clone many types of animals.
 What might be the consequences if we allowed human cloning?

-Cloning is the process of creating an exact replica of an organism.
+Cloning is the process of creating an exact genetic replica of an organism.
 The clone’s DNA is exactly the same as the parent’s DNA.
-Bacteria and plants have long been able to clone themselves through asexual reproduction.
+Bacteria and other single-celled organisms have long been able to clone themselves through asexual reproduction.
+Plants can also reproduce asexually.
 In animals, however, cloning does not happen naturally.
-In 1997, that all changed when a sheep named Dolly was the first mammal ever to be successfully cloned.
+In 1997, that all changed when a sheep named Dolly was the first large mammal ever to be successfully cloned.
 Other animals can now also be cloned in a laboratory.

 The process of producing an animal like Dolly starts with a single cell from the animal that is going to be cloned.
 Below are the steps involved in the process of cloning: